CSIT-Knowledge-Hub-EBulk/PPS-C-LANGUAGE-ANYTIME-NOTES/README.md

 # PPS-C-Lang
-This contain the notes, question bank(MCQ), Some (different program-which is beyond the syllabus ).
+This contains the notes, question bank(MCQ), Some (different program-which is beyond the syllabus ).